elixir-lang/elixir-lang.github.com/getting-started/basic-operators.markdown

 false
 ```

 We say these operators perform _structural comparison_.
-For more information, you can read our dumcentation on [Structural vs Semantic comparisons](https://hexdocs.pm/elixir/Kernel.html#module-structural-comparison).
+For more information, you can read our documentation on [Structural vs Semantic comparisons](https://hexdocs.pm/elixir/Kernel.html#module-structural-comparison).

 In the next chapter, we are going to discuss pattern matching through the use of `=`, the match operator.